selinon/selinon/docs.source/faq.rst

                  task.status = state
                  task.traceback = traceback

-Or simply to switch to AWS SQS FIFO queues that guarantee exactly once delivery of a message.
+Or simply switch to AWS SQS FIFO queues that guarantee exactly once delivery of a message.

 What does Selinon mean?
 ***********************